Jeff Lewis (real estate speculator): Television

 Flipping Out debuted on July 31, 2007.
 The show focuses on Lewis' flip projects and his interior design business.
 The tenth season premiered on August 17, 2017.
 A spinoff, Interior Therapy with Jeff Lewis debuted on Bravo on March 14, 2012 and ran for two seasons.
 His series Hollywood Houselift with Jeff Lewis premiered on Freevee on June 10, 2022.
 He was also a regular panelist on the show Property Envy.
+At Bravocon in 2025, it was announced that a revival of Flipping Out, titled “Still Flipping Out” was green-lit by Bravo and is expected to air in late 2026 or early 2027.

 Radio

-Since 2017, Lewis has hosted a radio show, Jeff Lewis Live, on Andy Cohen's Sirius XM Radio Andy network.
+Since 2017, Lewis has hosted a radio show, Jeff Lewis Live, on Andy Cohen's SiriusXM Radio Andy network.

 On June 12, 2023, Sirius XM launched the Jeff Lewis Channel, a streaming channel found on the Sirius XM app.

 Personal life

 Lewis was in a relationship with his business manager, Gage Edward.
 They had a baby via surrogate, born in 2016.
 They separated in 2019 after being together for ten years.
 They share custody of their daughter.

 Lewis was diagnosed with obsessive-compulsive personality disorder in his twenties.

+Mentioned on his radio show in September 2026 that they were Catholic.